-Our amended and restated certificate of incorporation and amended and restated bylaws provide that we will indemnify each of our directors and officers to the fullest extent permitted by Delaware law.
+Our Current Certificate and Current Bylaws provide that we will indemnify each of our directors and officers to the fullest extent permitted by Delaware law.
 In addition, we have entered into indemnification agreements with each of our directors and executive officers.